Rarandoi Veduka Chudham: Critical reception

-Firstpost gave 3 out of 5 stars stating, "Rarandoi Veduka Choodham ends up being a crowd-pleasing film in the end.
+Firstpost gave 3 out of 5 stars and noted, "Rarandoi Veduka Choodham ends up being a crowd-pleasing film in the end.
 The trick lies in making you yearn for the feeling of being together, despite all odds.
 It’s the theme of most family dramas in Telugu films and Rarandoi Veduka Choodham is no different".

-IndiaGlitz gave 3 out of 5 stars stating, "A wafer-thin and predictable story, 'RVC' comes with an excellent characterization of the heroine, and largely fine performances.
+IndiaGlitz gave 3 out of 5 stars and noted, "A wafer-thin and predictable story, 'RVC' comes with an excellent characterization of the heroine, and largely fine performances.
 Proper spacing of songs was needed.
 All said, there are elements that could appeal to family audiences".

-The Times of India gave 2.5 out of 5 stars stating, "Rarandoi Veduka Chudham uses the age-old run-of-the-mill set-up to establish the story and its characters.
+The Times of India gave 2.5 out of 5 stars and noted, "Rarandoi Veduka Chudham uses the age-old run-of-the-mill set-up to establish the story and its characters.
 As far as the plot is concerned, there is nothing new that one can expect from the family drama - fathers pampering their children, children falling in love with the enemy’s son and the clichés.
 Finally, when things are set to take an offbeat turn, a simple clarification of a misunderstanding brings the plot to a happy ending; bummer!".

+India Today gave 2 out of 5 stars and noted, "If you chose to overlook its shortcomings, Rarandoi Veduka Chudham should 'entertain' you.
+Director has assembled some of the finest comedians in the industry and hence, it cracks you up every now and then.
+Chaitanya's scenes with Vennela Kishore save the day."